 Other studies have documented the unintended negative consequences of trying to move people away from a detrimental action by lamenting its frequency.
 After an education program in which several young women described their eating disorders, audience members came to show increased disorder symptoms.
 After a suicide prevention program informing New Jersey teenagers of the alarming number of adolescents who take their own lives, participants became more likely to see suicide as a potential solution to their own problems.
 After exposure to an alcohol use deterrence program in which participants role-played resisting their peers’ repeated urgings to drink, junior high school students came to believe that alcohol use was more common among their peers than they’d originally thought.

-A few weeks ago, I received a request from the government of Italy for help with the dire situation its people are facing in their COVID-19 cataclysm.
-One important goal they have is “making sure people stick to the quarantine and to social distancing.”
-What psychological levers would I recommend pushing?
+A few months ago, I received a request from the government of Italy for help with the dire situation its people were facing in their COVID-19 cataclysm.
+One important goal they had was “making sure people stick to the quarantine and to social distancing.”
+They asked which psychological levers I would recommend pushing.
 The one I highlighted is communicated social disapproval, which I believe is enormously influential in directing human conduct.
 Once again, here’s my evidence.

 During the most recent portion of my research career, I’ve focused on how to employ persuasion science to move people in more environmentally friendly directions.
 I’ve asked the “how” question in a variety of environmentally-relevant domains; but, my team and I began by trying to decrease littering in public places.
 Although we performed more than a dozen experiments, no matter what we tried, we were never able to eliminate littering completely in any condition of any experiment—except one.
 In the study, all participants returned to their cars in a parking lot to find a handbill attached to their vehicle’s windshield.
 We recorded whether they littered the handbill before driving away.
 If left to their own devices, they did so 33% of the time.
 In a different condition, on their way to the parking area, participants witnessed a man throw a bag he was carrying into a waste container, which knocked participants’ littering rate down to 17%.
 In a final condition, as they approached the parking area, we arranged for participants to see a man disapprovingly pick up litter from the ground and deposit it in a waste container.
 Not one of them then littered the handbill on their vehicle, even after the man had long left the scene.
 To suppress the act of littering, displaying social disapproval of the act was exceedingly effective.

-How could we harness the power of social disapproval to diminish the number of scofflaws of quarantine orders in Italy…or here?
+How could we harness the power of social disapproval to diminish the number of those who disregard proper-conduct recommendations in Italy…or here?
 Research by my colleague in the UK, Steve Martin, offers a hint.
 Steve’s team has done studies designed to reduce “fare dodging” on trains and subways in several cities.
 One strategy that has proved successful has been to do an initial online survey in which respondents were asked to list a word or words they would use to describe someone who didn’t pay his or her train fare.
 Then, an information campaign was created in which the public was told which name was nominated most often; it was “Cheater.”
 The campaign’s social disapproval message, appearing on signs at train stops and describing the survey’s finding, significantly reduced the problem.

 Something like this could be done by government agencies of any nation fighting the COVID-19 outbreak.
 The campaign could honestly state that, on the basis of the survey, “This is the word people will say to themselves about you, or out loud to you, if they see you violating proper practice.”
-Although I would let the survey results determine the winner, in the context of interspecies warfare, I have a hope for that word: Collaborator.
+Although I would let the survey results determine the winner, in the war we are waging against an interspecies for, I have a hope for that word: “Collaborator with the enemy.”

 It might not bring violations to zero; that’s asking too much.
 But, I’m confident it would help.